 All members of the university community, including students, employees, visitors, volunteers, and contractors, are prohibited from engaging in discriminatory harassment.
-Discriminatory harassment is physical, verbal, electronic, or other conduct based on an individual's protected status that:
+Discriminatory harassment is physical, verbal, electronic, or other conduct based on an individual's protected status thatwhen:

-- Denigrates or shows hostility toward an individual because of their protected status; - b.
-Is subjectively and objectively offensive; and, - c.
-Is sufficiently severe or pervasive as to unreasonably interfere with an individual's academic or work performance, or ability to participate in or benefit from the university's programs and activities.
+- a.
+Denigrates or shows hostility toward an individual because of their protected status; Submission to, or rejection of such conduct is implicitly or explicitly a torm or condition of a person's instruction, academic standing, employment, or participation in any university program, activity, or benefit, or is used as a basis for evaluation in making academic or personnel decisions; or - b.
+Is subjectively and objectively offensive; and, - b.c.
+IsSuch conduct creates a hostile environment.
+A hostile environment is created when the conduct is sufficiently severe or pervasive as to and objectively offensive. that it unreasonably interfereswith an individual's academic or work performance, or ability to participate in or benefit from the university's programs and activities. , services, opportunities, or activities.
+Unreasonable interference is viewed from both a subjective and objective standard.